Bolinas, California: Bolinas Community Public Utility District

-Regional recreation and marine protected areas
+Parks and recreation

 Besides the public access beach near the downtown area, there is a county park, Agate Beach, which contains extensive tide pools that are protected as part of the Gulf of the Farallones National Marine Sanctuary.
 The town also hosts the Marin-Bolinas Botanical Gardens, and borders on the Point Reyes National Seashore to the north.
 Alamere Falls, one of only two beach waterfalls in the continental U.S., is on the California Coastal Trail from Palomarin Trailhead at the end of Mesa Road.

 Duxbury Reef State Marine Conservation Area lies offshore from Bolinas.
-Like an underwater park, this marine protected area helps conserve ocean wildlife and marine ecosystems.
+As an underwater park, this marine protected area helps conserve ocean wildlife and marine ecosystems.

 In popular culture

 Bolinas and its reclusive reputation are featured in the 1981 novel Ecotopia Emerging by Ernest Callenbach.

 Wildflowers, a 1999 film starring Daryl Hannah, was partly filmed in Bolinas.

-Stickers that say "Radio Free Bolinas" were subtly put on a couple of the Y-wing pilot helmets seen in Return of the Jedi.
 Radio Free Bolinas was a pirate radio station that was founded in 1978, and was shut down by the FCC sometime after the station had a call from San Francisco, over 10 miles away and out of their broadcast range.
-This sticker was put on by the prop makers as they were likely in or around the area listening to the station while making the helmets.